 The most important European shares fell 1.7% in the first moments of the session today.
 European banks were hit the worst, with the banking index falling by 2 – 4%.
-US stocks are also affected and they opened today with a slight decrease and according to financial experts the market will keep a descending trend.
+US stocks are also affected and they opened today with a slight decrease.
+According to financial experts the market will keep a descending trend.

 Although the “no” vote will have a huge impact in Greece and a major ripple effect in Europe, many financial experts are trying to reassure us that the problems Greeks are facing will have only a little impact in the United States.

-I don’t know how it is for you, but I have the feeling we are being fed a bunch of BS considering that the US Debt is more than 18 trillion dollars and is constantly raising.
-Not to mention that child birth rate is decreasing all over US and this means we will have fewer people working and a greater share of the population relying on safety-net programs such as Social Security and Medicare.
+I don’t know how it is for you, but I have the feeling we are being fed a bunch of BS.
+All this considering that the US Debt is more than 18 trillion dollars and is constantly raising.
+Not to mention that child birth rate is decreasing all over US.
+This means we will have fewer people working.
+A greater share of the population relying on safety-net programs such as Social Security and Medicare.

 Not to mention, we have some other hyenas waiting to feast on our vulnerabilities:

-- And we have Russia and Putin, who tries to provoke us (the number of US airspace breaches by Russian planes is becoming a “normality”) with every occasion and show us he doesn’t give a sh*t about US and its allies.
+- And we have Russia and Putin, who tries to provoke us (the number of US airspace breaches by Russian planes is becoming a “normality”) with every occasion.
+He’s showing us he doesn’t give a sh*t about US and its allies.
 Today we are moving troops and war machines in countries near Ukraine just to show this lunatic the world’s not his playground.